Another 10% discount for everyone? Let Vincent do better.

 • Complex initial setup.

-• Managing multi-instance programs is challenging.
+• Managing multi-instance programs can be challenging.

 8. Antavo Loyalty Cloud

-Pricing: Custom (must contact sales).
+Pricing: Custom (contact sales).

 Advantages: